thecrazyscotsman/Civ-VI-Omnibus/README.md

 # Civ-VI-Omnibus
-LATEST VERSION: 1.2.3, 18 Dec 2016
+**LATEST VERSION: 1.2.3-beta, 18 Dec 2016**

 Full feature list available here: https://forums.civfanatics.com/resources/thecrazyscotsmans-omnibus.25695/

-View the repository Wiki page for Mod Goals
+View the repository Wiki page for Mod Goals.
+No pull requests will be approved if they conflict with those goals.

 ----------------------------------------------------------------------------------------------------------------
 ###INSTALLATION INSTRUCTIONS###